lapidot/homePi/README.md

 3. make sure these lines are added to the top of the python script file (these were not needed when testing on a non-openelec debian distro): import sys sys.path.append('/storage/.kodi/addons/virtual.rpi-tools/lib')

+#Run on startup
+create the file (touch, or just use nano) /storage/.config/autostart.sh then make it an executable: chmod +x /storage/.config/autostart.sh

+(
+  python /downloads/ir.sys
+)&